Holiday Gifts

 6. Have you thought about the upcoming new year and made any goals or set any intentions for 5784?

 That’s it – you’re ready to celebrate Rosh Hashanah and welcome in the new year!
-Let us know if we forgot anything, or if you found this checklist useful.
+Don't forget that we have all the High Holiday gifts and essentials you need right at our store, straight from the Land of Israel.

 Shana tova u’metukah from the entire Judaica Webstore team in Jerusalem!